How to Buy Used Cars – A Simple But Comprehensive Guide

 Perhaps lastly, the bigger and more expensive the car when it was bought brand new, the more expensive their yearly registration tends to be, because it’s based on the size of the engine.
 So yes, that same priced 10 year old V12 Mercedes SUV will cost you more yearly than the 5 year old 4 cylinder Toyota subcompact when it comes to registration renewal.

-To give you an idea, here’s how much passenger cars cost to register yearly:
+To give you an idea, here’s how much passenger cars and SUVs cost to register yearly:

 For more information, please see the LTO’s Motor Vehicle Registration Page.